 How long will it last?

-Given the Beam is software updateable, we expect it to last for as long as any speaker could.
-Also, Sonos makes it easy to add a subwoofer and surround speakers, making the Beam a potential launch point for future upgrades
+Given the Beam gets software updates, we expect it to last for as long as any speaker could.
+Sonos also makes it easy to add a subwoofer and surround speakers, making the Beam a potential launch point for future upgrades

 Should you buy it?